Skip to content

 First appearance

 An administrative court date — not the trial.
-The matter is confirmed on the docket, a trial date is usually set, and disclosure is formally requested.
+The matter is confirmed on the docket, a trial date is usually set, and disclosure is formally requested from the Crown.
 Representation often attends in the driver’s place.
+Most first appearances take five to ten minutes per file.

 3. 03.